A monoidal Grothendieck construction for $\infty$-categories: The metacosmic monoidal Grothendieck construction

 In more detail, we have just explained how $\C\mapsto \coCart_\C$ lifts to a symmetric monoidal functor $\Cat\to \Mod_\Cat(\PrL)$, and the forgetful functor $\PrL\to \widehat{\Cat}$ has a partial symmetric monoidal left adjoint defined on small categories, and given there by $\Fun((-)\op,\Ss)$.

 $\Mod_\Cat(\PrL)\to \PrL$ has a symmetric monoidal left adjoint given by $\Cat\otimes -$, and $\Fun((-)\op,\Ss)\otimes\Cat\simeq \Fun((-)\op,\Cat)$, symmetric monoidally by definition.

-It therefore follows that the symmetric monoidal transformation $\C\op\to \coCart_\C$ from corollary \ref{cor : yonmon} has a unique $\Cat$-linear colimit-preserving extension $\Fun(\C,\Cat)\to \coCart_\C$, which has a canonical $\Cat$-linear symmetric monoidal structure.
+It therefore follows that the symmetric monoidal transformation $\C\op\to \coCart_\C$ from \Cref{cor : yonmon} has a unique $\Cat$-linear colimit-preserving extension $\Fun(\C,\Cat)\to \coCart_\C$, which has a canonical $\Cat$-linear symmetric monoidal structure.

-It is now easy to see that the underlying functor $\Fun(\C,\Cat)\to \coCart_\C$ is just the unstraightening equivalence : it is a colimit-preserving $\Cat$-linear functor $\Fun(\C,\Cat)\to \coCart_\C$ whose restriction along the Yoneda embedding $\C\op\to \Fun(\C,\Ss)\to \Fun(\C,\Cat)$ agrees with the restriction of the unstraightening equivalence.
-The unstraightening equivalence also has these properties (it is an equivalence, so it preserves colimits, and it is $\Cat$-linear - this is folklore, but see lemma \ref{lm : catlinear} for a proof), and this implies that they are equivalent by the universal property of presheaves and the equivalence $\Fun(\C,\Cat)\simeq \Fun(\C,\Ss)\otimes\Cat$.
+It is now easy to see that the underlying functor $\Fun(\C,\Cat)\to \coCart_\C$ is just the unstraightening equivalence : it is a colimit-preserving $\Cat$-linear functor $\Fun(\C,\Cat)\to~\coCart_\C$ whose restriction along the Yoneda embedding $\C\op\to \Fun(\C,\Ss)\to \Fun(\C,\Cat)$ agrees with the restriction of the unstraightening equivalence.
+The unstraightening equivalence also has these properties (it is an equivalence, so it preserves colimits, and it is $\Cat$-linear - this is folklore, but see \Cref{lm : catlinear} for a proof), and this implies that they are equivalent by the universal property of presheaves and the equivalence $\Fun(\C,\Cat)\simeq \Fun(\C,\Ss)\otimes\Cat$.

-Because equivalences of symmetric monoidal functors are pointwise, i.e. the evaluation functors at $\C, \C\in\Cat$ are jointly conservative as functors $\Fun^\otimes(\Cat, \Mod_\Cat(\PrL))\to \widehat{\Cat}$, the rest of the claim follows. \end{proof} \begin{rmk} A variation on the fact that $\Cat$ has a discrete space of automorphisms shows that there can be only one natural un/straightening equivalence, see e.g. \cite[Appendix A]{HHLN2}.
-In particular, the un/straightening equivalence that we obtain here is equivalent to the one from \cite[Appendix A]{gepnerhaugsengnik}. \end{rmk}
+Because equivalences of symmetric monoidal functors are pointwise, i.e. the evaluation functors at $\C, \C\in\Cat$, are jointly conservative as functors $\Fun^\otimes(\Cat, \Mod_\Cat(\PrL))\to~\widehat{\Cat}$, the rest of the claim follows. \end{proof} \begin{rmk} A variation on the fact that $\Cat$ has a discrete anima of automorphisms shows that there can be only one natural un/straightening equivalence, see e.g. \cite[Appendix A]{HHLN2}.
+In particular, the un/straightening equivalence that we obtain here is equivalent to the one from \cite[Appendix A]{gepnerhaugsengnik}.
+Note that our construction is, however, not independent of theirs and relies on work which in turn relies on \cite{gepnerhaugsengnik} - however, what we mean here is that the \emph{a priori} different naturality structure we obtain is in fact the same. \pend\end{rmk}